-Under section 811 of NAPA, ANA must provide an evaluation of funded projects including evaluations that describe and measure the success of such projects, their effectiveness in achieving stated goals, and their structure and mechanism for delivery of services.
+Under Section 811 of NAPA (42 U.S.C. §2992), ANA is required to provide an evaluation of funded projects including evaluations that describe and measure the success of such projects, their effectiveness in achieving stated goals, and their structure and mechanism for delivery of services.

 ANA undertakes a federally sponsored evaluation strategy to assess the effectiveness and success of approved projects.
-The federal evaluation strategy will include review of recipient-level documentation including but not limited to the Ongoing Progress Reports (OPR), which is approved under the Office of Management and Budget (OMB) control number 0970-0452 (expiration date 9/30/26).
-You must agree to participate fully in the federal evaluation and to follow evaluation protocols established by ANA.
+The federal evaluation strategy will include review of recipient level documentation including, but not limited to, the Ongoing Progress Reports (OPR), which is approved under Office of Management and Budget (OMB) control number 0970-0452 (expiration date September 30, 2026).
+Recipients agree to participate fully in the federal evaluation and to follow evaluation protocols established by ANA.

-Federal project evaluations are completed during end-of-project site visits from ANA when evaluators use a structured information collection tool approved under OMB control number 0970-0379 (expiration date 6/30/25).
-The site visits include reviews of information provided through the recipient's initial application and OPRs to evaluate the progress toward achieving the project's goal and objectives by project staff throughout the project period.
+Federal project evaluations are completed during end-of-project site visits from ANA, when evaluators use a structured information collection tool approved under OMB control number 0970-0379 (expiration date June 30, 2025).
+The site visit reviews information provided through the recipient's initial application and OPRs to evaluate the progress toward achieving the project's goal and objectives by project staff throughout the project period.